russell-n/thetuna/tuna/documentation/user/case_studies/simulated_annealing/simulated_annealing_quarter_table.rst

    Estimated running times for each search based on a 15 second iperf/table-movement time.

-So it looks like if we wanted to be very sure we got a high-enough solution we would need to let the Annealer run for about four and a half hours.
-But on average it takes 2.45 to 2.91 hours.
-This seems counter-inutitive since the actual median was 3.5 hours which is outside of the confidence interval, but I think it's because, looking at the KDE, there looks to be two bunches of data, a low set and a high set, and the low set is large enough that it skews the re-sample lower.
+So it looks like if we wanted to be very sure we got a high-enough solution we would need to let the Annealer run for about four hours.
+But on average it takes 1.78 to 1.84 hours.